Skip to Main Content Skip to Footer Toggle Navigation Menu

 jeanlyle.org

 Duties: Because our kindergarten class size is small (10-18) and our teacher:student ratio is 1:6, we are able to implement a creative and flexible curriculum using a learning-while-doing model.
 Each day, our nearly 3 hour session includes time for making choices, more structured small and large group activities, gross motor and outside play and reading stories.
 We expect our Mac students to be involved, contributing classroom participants.
 At times you will be talking to, showing interest in, and playing with children.
 This will likely involve gently guiding and modeling sharing, taking turns and listening.
 Other times you will be helping with teacher-led small and large group activities providing 1:1 help where needed.
 Sometimes there will be specific duties, but there will be times when we need our Mac students to be able to read the room to see where their presence is most needed at that moment.
-The kindergarteners say they are looking for someone who “is kind, helpful, plays games, listens and smiles”.
+The kindergarteners say they are looking for someone who “is kind, helpful, plays games, listens and smiles.”
 After school there will be some preparation of classroom projects (cutting, gathering/organizing materials, etc.) and light clean up like washing paint brushes.

 Work Schedule: We prefer students to work with us in our kindergarten which is in session from M-F 12:30-3:15pm.
 We would consider morning preschool as a possibility, 8:45-11:30am.
+Work hours are in 3-4 hour increments and need to cover either the morning or afternoon school hours.

-Work Location: 130 North Howell St., St. Paul 55104 (Howell and Laurel, about 1 mile from campus)
+Work Location: 130 North Howell St., Saint Paul 55104

 • Jie Ming Mandarin Immersion School, Tutor